 1/2 lemon (juice)

 Note: Please remember to wear gloves and wash your hands with soap and water immediately after handling scotch bonnet peppers.
 I used Miracle Whip instead of traditional Mayo as I enjoy the tangy flavor of the whip, but you can use your fav mayo.
-IMPORTANT – this recipe is posted under vegetarian, so do keep in mind that you’ll need to use a vegetarian substitute for the mayo.
+IMPORTANT – this recipe is posted under vegetarian, so do keep in mind that you’ll need to use a vegetarian substitute for the mayo. it is also posted under gluten free, so do make sure you go through the ingredient list to verify that all the ingredients listed are ok with your gluten free diet (especially the Mayo)

 There are two steps to the recipe.
 Step 1 is to prepare the fruits and vegetables and Step 2 is basically making the dressing and mixing everything together.